What Is Creditworthiness?

 - Start by taking care of past due accounts and debt collections.
 If you can negotiate a pay for delete, the creditor will remove the account in exchange for payment.
-Even without a pay for delete, paying the account will benefit your creditworthiness.
+Even without this deletion, paying the account will benefit your creditworthiness.

 - Build a positive payment history by paying timely payments on your accounts going forward.
-If you don’t have any active, open accounts, consider opening a secured credit card to add a new account to your credit report.
+If you don’t have active, open accounts, consider opening a secured credit card to add a new account to your credit report.
 As you make timely payments on your secured credit card, you’ll improve your creditworthiness and your ability to be approved for other credit cards and loans.

 - Be willing to make a bigger down payment on loans.
 You may be able to get approved for a mortgage or car loan even without the best creditworthiness if you make a larger down payment.
 A bigger down payment reduces the amount of risk the lender has to take on.

 - Find a co-signer.
 Having a co-signer can also improve your odds of getting approved.
 That’s if your co-signer is creditworthy.
 When someone co-signs with you, they agree to be responsible for payments on your credit card or loan whenever you’re unable to make these payments on your own.

 Staying on top of your creditworthiness is important even when you don't have a credit card or loan application planned for the near future.
 Many other businesses, like cell phone carriers and cable service providers, consider your creditworthiness, too.
-Keeping your credit in the best shape at all times means you never have to worry when a business needs to check your credit.
+Keeping your credit in the best shape means you never have to worry when a business needs to check your credit.